Routes into Teaching - PKTSA

 Length: 12 months

-Entry requirements: Undergraduate degree of 2:2 or above, grade C or above in GCSE English or maths (or B if applying in Wales).
+Entry requirements: Undergraduate degree of 2:2 or above, grade 4/ C or above in GCSE English or maths.

-The School Direct Non-Salaried route will pay fees of up to £9,000.
+Funding: The School Direct Non-Salaried route will pay fees of up to £9,250.
 Student loans and maintenance grants are available to home students; loans apply also to EU students.
 Training bursaries and scholarships worth up to £20,000 are available to top graduates, depending on their subject area.

 Postgraduate Teaching Apprenticeship: The Postgraduate Teaching Apprenticeship is a school-led Initial Teacher Training (ITT) route that combines paid work with on and off-the-job training, qualifications, and progression.
 It allows candidates to train to become qualified teachers.
 It will be available to trainees starting in September 2019.
 A group of experienced schools and teachers have led the design of this postgraduate teacher training course.
 This programme offers a combination of classroom teaching, practical learning and a salary.